lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 XIV.
-When one player is bearing his men, and the other has two men on a low point in the first one’s table and several in the outer table, it is well to leave a blot there, thus prevent- ing him from bearing his men to the greatest advantage, and also gives the second player a chance of hitting him if he leaves a blot.
+When one player is bearing his men, and the other has two men on a low point in the first one’s table and several in the outer table, it is well to leave a blot there, thus preventing him from bearing his men to the greatest advantage, and also gives the second player a chance of hitting him if he leaves a blot.
 If, however, on calculation, the second player finds